 Local LLM · pgvector · building a RAG chatbot

 Build a chatbot that answers from your own documents with LM Studio + pgvector + Gemini.
-Six steps — embeddings to prompts.
+Seven steps — embeddings, prompts, and a SaaS comparison.

 - Difficulty